zhouhaoyi/ETDataset/README.md

 - [x] **ETT-small**: The data of 2 Electricity Transformers at 2 stations, including load, oil temperature.
 - [ ] **ETT-large**: The data of 39 Electricity Transformers at 39 stations, including load, oil temperature.
-- [ ] **ETT-Full**: The data of 69 Transformer station at 39 stations, including load, oil temperature, location, climate, demand.
+- [ ] **ETT-full**: The data of 69 Transformer station at 39 stations, including load, oil temperature, location, climate, demand.

 If you use this dataset please cite: